eq

 Fast implementation

-Clean, responsive front-end with performance-first defaults (images, caching, accessibility).
+Clean, responsive front-end with performance-first defaults.

 04 — Launch